exactelement/Veridect-ai-diet-plan/replit.md

-# YesNoApp - AI-Powered Food Analysis Platform
+# Veridect - AI-Powered Food Analysis Platform

 ## Overview

-YesNoApp is a health-focused web application that provides instant AI-powered food analysis and nutritional guidance.
+Veridect is a health-focused web application that provides instant AI-powered food analysis and nutritional guidance.
 Users can analyze food through photos, uploads, or text descriptions to receive simple "Yes", "No", or "OK" verdicts with detailed explanations.
 The platform combines modern React frontend with Express.js backend, featuring user authentication, subscription management, and comprehensive food logging capabilities.

 ## System Architecture